 - Don’t take severe cramps in the stomach lightly.
 Visit a doctor.

-There is not much to shop this week as you will still fit into your old clothes.
+There is not much that you will need to buy this week as you will still fit into your old clothes.
 A pregnancy book, a pregnancy journal to record milestones, comfortable bras, and a few stretchable pants are the only things you can shop for if you wish to.

 Pregnancy can be daunting and exciting at the same time.
 Having all the information can lift off some worries and you can sail through it easily.